fortierkids1/KnowledgeBase/Level 1/PID.md

 ## Synopsis
 A PID system is a [[Closed Loop Controller]] designed to reduce system error through a simple, efficient mathematical approach.

+You may also appreciate Chapter 1 and 2 from [[controls-engineering-in-frc.pdf]] , which covers PIDs very well.

 ## Deriving a PID Controller from scratch